BrianWhelanDublin/milestone-project-4/README.md

 - #### Colour scheme

   - My Colour scheme was inspired by my main hero image matching the navy background within the image to be used for the navigation and text colour.
-  - I then pick two complimentary grey colours for the main background throughout the site, alternating between them in places to clearly define sections.
+  - I then pick two complementary grey colours for the main background throughout the site, alternating between them in places to clearly define sections.
-  - Throughout the site I used different opacities of these colours to create a softer pallet.
+  - Throughout the site, I used different opacities of these colours to create a softer pallet.

     - <p align="center"><img src="readme-images/design/colors.png" alt="Image of colour scheme" height="200px" width="350px"/></p>